sammyz/android_device_lge_l0/README.md

     $ repo sync

-Note: Depending on your conection, this might take awhile.
+Note: Depending on your connection, this might take awhile.

 Getting my repos for the LG Motion (l0)